berkunis/HAWKS/README.md

 HAWKS is a research framework for modeling how human trust in AI evolves over time in safety-critical environments.

+This repository explores a structured alternative to end-to-end behavioral modeling by explicitly separating cognitive state dynamics from generative realization.

 We formalize operator belief dynamics as a structured dynamical system and study:

 - Closed-form trust equilibria
 - Critical AI accuracy thresholds
-- Stability regimes under coupled human–AI feedback
+- Stability regimes under coupled human-AI feedback
 - Learnability of belief dynamics via neural surrogates

 The project establishes: